 Technology is taking on an increasingly major role in decision making today.
-And business colleagues expect decisions to be made quickly to keep the organization moving forward.
+And in the road ahead for IT business colleagues expect decisions to be made quickly to keep the organization moving forward.

 A 2018 Study reported that IT departments are struggling to keep pace with internal demands from the business, with 74% of CIOs saying that IT is under too much pressure to keep up with unrealistic demands from the business and end users.